CodeErudition/alx-zero_day/README.md

 My first readme
-The only time I'm allowed ti update my readme file from GitHub.com
+The only time I'm allowed to update my readme file from GitHub.com